-2024 2023
+2025 2024

 \$ \$

 Short-term investments

-Canadian equities 43,698
+Canadian equities 121,838 43,698

-43,698
+121,838 43,698

 Long-term investments

 Canadian fixed income 35,000

 35,000

-The Foundation has established investment policy guidelines providing direction and restriction as to the mix and quality of its investment portfolio.
-The amount invested in pooled funds have been allocated among the asset classes and is consistent with the investment policy statement.
+The Foundation has established investment policy guidelines providing direction and restrictions as to the mix and quality of its investment portfolio.
+The amount invested in pooled funds has been allocated among the asset classes and is consistent with the investment policy statement.